This

 His living quarters add a visual to his pathetic existence—a

-small, run-down house in a rural neighborhood overlooking the distant
+small, run-down house in a low-income rural neighborhood overlooking the distant

 City of Angels.
-Few would peg him as a serial killer, but his guilt
+Those who are familiar with him would peg him as a serial killer, but his guilt

 is no surprise to the moviegoer from the opening scene.
 He returns